 Walking

-We aim to get you up within two hours of the operation.
+We aim for you to be getting up and out of bed within two hours following your operation.
 Initially this will be with a frame.
-During your stay we may be able to progress to onto elbow crutches.
+During your stay we will look to change your walking aid as you improve.